Skip to main content

 Create an Event Manually

-You can manually create an Event for any failure or change identified in your operation, whether or not it was captured by the Smart Trac sensor.
+You can manually create events to log any failure or occurrence throughout your asset’s lifecycle, regardless of whether it was detected by the Smart Trac sensor.
+This makes events a powerful tool for managing asset failures.

 Adding an Event